TACHOGRAPH MODES

 Your tachograph card should be inserted into the tachograph unit whenever you take charge of a vehicle.

-The card records a period of at least 28 days of activity and includes:
+The card should record a period of at least 28 days of activity in the UK and 56 within the EU.
+It should include:

 Driver card data should be downloaded every 28 days and the vehicle tachograph unit data should be downloaded every 90 days using a company smart card